devart-ai-connectivity/.github/README.md

 ### Single-source MCP Servers

-Focused [Devart MCP servers](https://www.devart.com/mcp/) optimized for a specific database or cloud application through the corresponding Devart ODBC Driver.
+Focused [MCP servers](https://www.devart.com/mcp/) optimized for a specific database or cloud application through the corresponding Devart ODBC Driver.
+Each server translates natural-language prompts into SQL, executes them through the ODBC driver, and returns structured results to the AI tool.

 | Database sources | Cloud applications |
 | --- | --- |